-When $rs2 \neq x0$, bits XLEN-1:VMIDMAX of the value held in rs2 are reserved for future use and should be zeroed by software and ignored by current implementations.
-Furthermore, if VMI-DLEN < VMIDMAX, the implementation shall ignore bits VMIDMAX-1:VMIDLEN of the value held in rs2.
+When $rs2\neq x0$, bits XLEN-1:VMIDMAX of the value held in rs2 are reserved for future standard use.
+Until their use is defined by a standard extension, they should be zeroed by software and ignored by current implementations.
+Furthermore, if VMIDLEN < VMIDMAX, the implementation shall ignore bits VMIDMAX-1:VMIDLEN of the value held in rs2.

-Simpler implementations of HFENCE.
-GVMA can ignore the guest physical address in rs1 and the VMID value in rs2 and always perform a global fence for the guest-physical memory management of all virtual machines, or even a global fence for all memory-management data structures.
+Simpler implementations of HFENCE.GVMA can ignore the guest physical address in rs1 and the VMID value in rs2 and always perform a global fence for the guest-physical memory management of all virtual machines, or even a global fence for all memory-management data structures.